nielsvm/acquia_purge/README.txt

 How?
 ================================================================================
-This module provide the means to purge a list of paths from Varnish without having to deal with any technical details and basically provides the following API level components that other modules or your custom tailored integration module can leverage:
+This module provides the means to purge a list of paths from Varnish without having to deal with any technical details and basically provides the following API level components that other modules or your custom tailored integration module can leverage: